frdl/frdl/service/chat.md

 ## Chat

 Chat with visitors of some websites.
+You can use markdown in your messages.

 <iframe style="width: 100%; height: 968px; border: medium;" src="https://gossip.smoke.tel"></iframe>